vwegert/rfid-nfc-demo/README.md

 # rfid-nfc-demo
-Just some Arduino-based samples for RFID and NFC applications
+Just some Arduino-based samples for RFID and NFC applications.